skukla/vm-from-scratch/README.md

 <a id="customer-configuration"></a>
 #### Customer Configuration
+<a id="redirect-to-my-account"></a>
+##### Redirect to My Account
+Natively, when a customer logs in, they are redirected to the same page they were on when they triggered the log in action.
+While this can be handy, typically, when logging in, our goal is to show the My Account area.
+We can configure Magento to redirect a customer to their My Account area using the setting at:

+`Stores > Settings > Configuration > Customers > Customer Configuration > Login Options > Redirect Customer to Account Dashboard after Logging in`: `Yes`

+After saving, refresh cache.

 <a id="set-up-saved-cards"></a>
 ##### Set Up Saved Cards
 In order to show Instant Purchase, customers will need to have a Saved Card attached to their account.
 We'll add one now for Sharon Reynolds.
 As Sharon, create an order with the *Push It Messenger Bag*.
 At checkout, use the following details: